Configuration

 reason: Pushing is not allowed

-Binaries with multi-word subcommand paths
+Commands with multi-word subcommand paths

 For commands like docker compose build where the subcommand is multiple words, nest keys as deep as needed.
 Each key level consumes one positional word from the command line: